-I remember that when we got the Hypervolt a little over a year ago, I thought that its price was outrageously high (price in Europe is higher than in the States) and here we are doing a Hyperice Hypervolt Massage gun in-depth review.
+I remember that when we got the Hypervolt a little over two years ago, I thought that its price was outrageously high (price in Europe is higher than in the States) and here we are doing a Hyperice Hypervolt Massage gun in-depth review.

 Also, it looked a bit like a torture device and I was very skeptical when Rafael attempted to test it on me.